tigion/nvim-asciidoc-preview/README.md

 - Once started with `:AsciiDocPreview`, a preview of the current AsciiDoc file is shown in the web browser.
-- The preview is updated every time the AsciiDoc file is saved.
+- The preview is updated every time the AsciiDoc file is saved or a new AsciiDoc file is opened.
-- When exiting Neovim or using the `:AsciiDocPreviewStop` command, the preview server is terminated in the background.
+- When exiting Neovim, no open Asciidoc files exists or using the `:AsciiDocPreviewStop` command, the preview server is terminated in the background.
 - The generation of the HTML preview is done either with:
   - [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest/)
     (default, no local installed Asciidoctor needed)